denniepatton/Triton/README.md

 Triton conducts nucleotide-resolution profile analyses for cfDNA samples in BAM format, given a list of individual regions of interest (BED containing, for example, promoter regions or gene bodies) or list of composite regions of interest sharing a common center (list of BED files each containing, for example, binding locations for a single transcription factor).
-All fragments in each region/composite region are used to find the fragment size distribution, coverage, and probabability of a nucleosome center at each point.
+All fragments in each region/composite region are used to find the fragment size distribution, coverage, and probability of a nucleosome center at each point.
 GC bias correction files from Griffin† may also be incorporated for GC correction.
 Fast Fourier Transforms are then used to isolate well-phased nucleosome derived signal, from which specific features are drawn.
 Triton also accepts Bismark methylation caller output alignment files (see TritonMe) in which case nt-resolution and region-level methylation signals are also output.